mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 });
 {% endhighlight %}

-We call this rightward drift, and it doesn’t take long for it to impede readability and make you want to refactor.
+It doesn’t take long for rightward-drift to impede readability and make you want to refactor.
 Promises solve this by making `then` chainable.

 {% highlight objectivec %}
 UIActionSheet *sheet = [[UIActionSheet alloc] initWithTitle:…];